This guide will help you get started with:

 D. Building, Office and Computer Lab Access

 Keys: As space permits, funded graduate students will be provided shared office space.
 Priority is typically given to teaching assistants with face to face sections (as opposed to online) and PhD students.
-Please see Petya Pearson or Adam Ware in Rm 323 of Bellamy to order an office key.
+Please see Adam Ware in Rm 323 of Bellamy to order an office key.
 After receiving confirmation emails (takes about two days) you may pick up the key at the Key Bank/Service Center (Mendenhall Bldg A, Room 150 on Learning Way).

 The following information can help you start your housing search.
 However, the FSU Geography Department cannot directly help students find housing.

 Moving to a new city can be exciting as well as a daunting prospect.
 Housing options in the area include apartments, condominiums, townhouses and rental homes.
 You can easily find a spacious one bedroom in town for less than $800 per month.
 There are several apartments that are walking distance of the Geography Department.
 Students ride can ride both the city (StarMetro) and campus bus service (Seminole Express) for free using their FSUID.